NirmalyaBrahma/nbrahma/docs/index.md

 My first name is pronounced as "NIR-mal-LO" and my last name as "bruh-ma".

-If you would like to learn more about me, you can find an introduction to [my research](./reasearch/research_index.md) and some more info [about me](./about/about.md).
+If you would like to learn more about me, you can find an introduction to [my research](./research/index.md).